 June 20, 2020—Ottawa – On World Refugee Day 2020, the Local Engagement Refugee Research Network (LERRN) is excited to announce plans to launch a Refugee Advisory Network to enhance the role of civil society—and refugees themselves—in the global refugee system.

-This initiative is a result of sustained collaboration between LERRN, refugee leaders and civil society partners.
-It builds on the pivotal experience of LERRN Advisor Mustafa Alio, who was named as the first ever official Refugee Advisor to the Canadian Delegation, headed by the Minister of Immigration, Refugees and Citizenship Marco Mendicino, at the inaugural Global Refugee Forum in Geneva in December 2019.
+Plans for a Refugee Advisory Network follow the results of a September 2019 policy dialogue co-hosted by LERRN and the Refugee Hub and involving a number of refugee leaders and civil society partners.
+It builds on the pivotal experience of LERRN Advisor Mustafa Alio, who was named as the first ever official Refugee Advisor to the Delegation of Canada, headed by the Minister of Immigration, Refugees and Citizenship Marco Mendicino, to the inaugural Global Refugee Forum in Geneva in December 2019.

 The launch of the Refugee Advisory Network, which has been endorsed by Immigration, Refugees and Citizenship Canada, represents an important step forward in ensuring that refugees can engage in a direct and meaningful way in global policy discussions.
 LERRN believes that policy partners stand to benefit from the expertise offered by former refugees, whose ideas for solutions are rooted in their experience of the realities of forced displacement.